imehlhaff/CPC/cran-comments.md

 ## Resubmission

 This is a new version of the package.
-It fixes a bug in the main function that could lead to inaccurate results, as well as removing redundant code.
+It adds package anchors to links to comply with new CRAN guidelines, as well as updates the citation information.
 See also NEWS.md.